-19. Adequate capacity of sewage treatment plant is available for system to be provided in Phase II, but due to non-functional sewers, the sewage volume that reaches STP is very less.
+14. Adequate capacity of sewage treatment plant is available, but due to non-functional sewers, the sewage volume that reaches STP is very less.
 Of the total design capacity of 24 MLD, currently only 8-9 MLD reaches the STP.
-It is therefore not proposed to augment the capacity of STP for the Phase II project.
-Though the total sewage generation from the Phase II project area will be higher than the available capacity of this STP, considering the connectivity achieved in the existing scheme the sewage flowing into the STP would be much lower and hence it can safely accommodate sewage from the project area fully for many more years if not till intermediate year (2035).
+It is therefore not proposed to augment the capacity of STP for the current project.
+Though the total sewage generation from the proposed project area will be higher than the available capacity of this STP, considering the connectivity achieved in the existing scheme the sewage flowing into the STP would be much lower and hence it can safely accommodate sewage from the project area fully for many more years if not till intermediate year (2035).
 Intermediate Stage (2035) estimated sewage generation is 27.5 MLD.
 Existing STP is capable of handling flows for period beyond 2020 and is compliant with the government mandated discharge standards.
 It is decided to utilize full-capacity of existing STP and subsequently upgrade process or add additional ponds.
 TCMC is also formulating a project to sell treated wastewater to nearby Special Economic Zone which may require process modification.
 Therefore, presently no modification proposed to existing STP.
-Further, new STP is also proposed for handling sewage received from areas east of river under a separate sub-project.
-Thus the existing capacity is retained and no augmentation proposed as of now for meeting demand of areas west of the river, which is part of this subproject.
+Further, new STP is also proposed for handling sewage received from areas east of river under a separate subproject.
+Thus the existing capacity is retained and no augmentation proposed as of now for meeting demand of areas west of the river, which is part of this this subproject.

-- 20. Proposed sewerage system.
+15. Though theoretically 55% of the municipal area is covered with sewerage system with the above two schemes, the functional sewerage system covers only about 30-35% area.
+Due to lack of proper sewerage system, wastewater normally flow in the open drains and flow into River Tamirabarani.
+River water is highly polluted, carries mostly wastewater.

+16. Proposed Sewerage System.
 Tiruneveli City Municipal Corporation proposed to develop sewerage system to cover entire town.
 The city based on physiographic features is divided into 3 sewerage schemes, river and railway line being the main determining factors.
 Sewerage system 1 is proposed for area west of Tamirabarani and Sewerage Systems 2 and 3 are proposed for the area east of the river (Figure 2).
-There will be separate STPs to cater to east and west areas.
-Under this subproject it is proposed to develop sewerage system 1, which covers entire area of the municipal limits on the west of the river. - 21.
-Topographically, major portion of the project area slopes into Thamirabarani River.
-Phase III is further divided in to 3 sewerage zones with 3 Pumping stations and 18sewage lifting stations.
-Areas contributing sewage flow to each pumping stations are considered as separate zones, namely Zone 4 (Vannarapettai PS), Zone 5 (Kurichi PS) and Zone 6 (Kumaresan Nagar).
-Areas / sections of streets omitted in these zones are proposed with new sewer lines and connected to the existing sewage collection system of 2007.
-Sewage from Zone 4 areas will be collected at the Existing Pumping Station 4 located at Vannarapettai PS.
-Sewage generated in the entire Phase III area is proposed to be conveyed by a single pumping main from the Vannarapettai Pumping station PS 4 is proposed to be laid to the Proposed STP at Ramayanpatti.
-Upgrades to the existing PS 5 at Kurichi is also proposed as part of this sub-project to handle existing and added flows.
-A separate pumping main from PS 5 is proposed to be laid to the Existing Vannarapettai PS.
-Sewage from Zone 6 areas will be collected at the Proposed Pumping Station 6 located at Kumaresan Nagar PS.
-A separate pumping main from PS 6 is proposed to be laid to the Existing Kurichi PS..
-Also, new STP is proposed with 34 MLD capacity (2 modules of 17 MLD).
+There will be separate STPs to cater to east and west areas - there is an existing STP for west, while for east it is now being proposed under another subproject.
+Under this subproject it is proposed to develop sewerage system 1, which covers entire area of the municipal limits on the west of the river.

+17. Topographically, major portion of the project area slopesinto Thamirabarani River.
+System-I is further divided in to 3 sewerage zones with 2 Pumping stations and 11 sewage lifting stations.
+Areas contributing sewage flow to existing pump stations are considered as separate zones, namely Zone 2 (Nainarkulam PS) and Zone 2 (Balabhagya Nagar PS).
+Areas/sections of streets omitted in these zones are proposed with new sewer lines and connected to the existing sewage collection system of 2007.
+Sewage from Zone 1 areas will be collected at the proposed Pump Station 1 (new pumping station) to be located adjacent to the ULB Slaughterhouse.
+A separate pumping main from PS 1 is proposed to be laid to the existing STP at Ramayanpatti.
+Rehabilitation of the existing pumping station at Nainarkulam is also proposed as part of this subproject to handle existing and added flows.
+Sewage generated in the entire System-I is proposed to be conveyed by two pumping mains from the Pumping stations and treated at the existing STP of WSP technology at Ramaiyanpatti.